Ganbin/ModalDialog/README.md

 ### Methods
 - openDialog() : Display the dialog widget in the center of your page.
 - closeDialog() : Close the dialog.
+- setTitle(value) : Set the title value.
+- setText(value) : Set the text displayed in the widget.

 ###Default Style